 Applicants must submit three letters of recommendation from individuals who can judge the candidate’s probability of success in graduate school.
 Use the electronic request form in the graduate application to submit the letters.
 Contact the graduate academic program department if you have any questions.

 This narrative should indicate which degree and major is being applied for and should provide a personal discussion of the applicant's background, interests, and goals in relation to the desired degree and major.

 Deadlines: University deadlines apply.

-Professional in industry, government, consulting firm or financial firm and Teacher in community college.
-Available emphases in statistics and mathematics ensure that candidates can tailor their future career by having targeted their educational background to their subdiscipline of choice.
-The jobs of a mathematician, statistician and actuary consistently appear among the top jobs in the rankings of 200 jobs by CareerCast’s Jobs Rated Almanac based upon factors such as work environment, income, hiring outlook and stress.
+Graduates of the program seek positions in industry, government, consulting firms or financial firms, and as community college teachers.
+Available emphases allow candidates to tailor their future careers by targeting their educational background to their subdiscipline of choice.
+The job of a mathematician consistently appears among the top jobs in the rankings of 200 jobs by CareerCast's Jobs Rated Almanac based upon factors such as work environment, income, hiring outlook and stress.

 |The University of Texas at Dallas | Office of Admission and Enrollment||1-972-883-2270||[email protected]|